-Concerns have been raised by the occupier of a property on the opposite side of Victoria Road regarding loss of light but given the intervening landscaping and the distance between the dwelling and the proposed building, it is not considered that there would be any significant adverse impact on residential amenity.
-The application raises no issues of impact on highway safety and following the receipt of additional information, the Landscape Development Section raises no objections to the proposal.
-Therefore the main issues in the consideration of the application are:
+Concerns have been raised by the occupiers of properties on the opposite side of Victoria Road regarding loss of light but given the intervening landscaping and the distance between the dwellings and the proposed building, it is not considered that there would be any significant adverse impact on residential amenity.
+The Landscape Development Section (LDS) raised no objections to the plans as originally submitted and it is not considered that the revised plans raise any further issues.
+A detailed landscaping scheme has been submitted in an attempt to avoid the imposition of a condition requiring the later submission of a scheme, but the LDS raises a number of issues with that scheme.
+It is considered therefore that a landscaping condition remains necessary if approval is granted.

+The main issues in the consideration of the application are:

-- Is the principle of the proposed development on the site acceptable? - Is the scale and design of the building acceptable, particularly with regard to its impact on the character and appearance of the Conservation Area?
+- Is the principle of the proposed development on the site acceptable? - Is the scale and design of the building acceptable, particularly with regard to its impact on the character and appearance of the Conservation Area? - Is the level of car parking proposed acceptable and would there be any adverse impact on highway safety?